Kayinnasaki/kayin.moe-article-pages/01.writing/favorite-games-i-played-in-2016/item.md

 **Pico-8:** This is my new ‘happy wheels’ and I really should make something on it.

-**Big Sky Troopers:** This game is also like EVO in that its complete horse shit only I still liked it in fact it’s more EVO than EVO because its EVEN MORE HORSEHIT but something was charming about it and I finished it because I’m dumb?
+**Big Sky Troopers:** This game is also like EVO in that it's complete horse shit only I still liked it in fact it’s more EVO than EVO because it's EVEN MORE HORSEHIT but something was charming about it and I finished it because I’m dumb?

 **Glittermitten Grove:** I like fairies okay